Washington State Route 271: Route description

 SR 271 begins at a y-interchange with SR 27 in north Oakesdale, traveling northwest past the Oakesdale Cemetery.
 The highway traverses rolling wheat fields through rural Whitman County, crossing over McCoy and Pine Creeks.
-The highway parallels a single track, to the west of the highway, belonging to the Washington and Idaho Railway, crossing over the line roughly half way to Rosalia.
+The highway parallels a single track, to the west of the highway, belonging to the Washington and Idaho Railway, crossing over the line roughly halfway to Rosalia.
 The rail line continues to parallel the highway after crossing it, just on the opposite side of the highway.
 SR 271 terminates at an interchange with US 195 southeast of Rosalia, however the roadway continues into the town as a county-maintained road.
 The entirety of the route has been named as part of the Palouse Scenic Byway.

 Every year the Washington State Department of Transportation (WSDOT) conducts a series of surveys on its highways in the state to measure traffic volume.
-This is expressed in terms of average annual daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
+This is expressed in terms of annual average daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
 In 2009, WSDOT calculated that between 650 and 740 cars travel along the highway on an average day.